aMoniker/Envoy.js/README.md

 `envoy.offer(key, callback, namespace);`
 - `key` _(required)_: Each key can be used by multiple offers.
 It's probably best to use a string, but technically this could be any value.
-- `callback` _(required)_: If it's a function, it will be called and the result will be returned during `solicit`.
+- `callback` _(required)_: If it's a function, it will be called and the result will be returned during `envoy.solicit`.
 All other types will be returned directly.
 - `namespace` _(optional)_: A way to separate values that share the same key.
-If included in a call to `solicit`, the namespace will act as a filter and will only return offers with the same namespace.
+If included in a call to `envoy.solicit`, the namespace will act as a filter and will only return offers with the same namespace.

 `envoy.withdraw(key, namespace);`
 - `key` _(required)_: Withdraw all offers made for this key.